parmetd/Project-3-Airbnb-Pricing/README.md

 Update on 5.8.2019 to from Version 1.0 to Version 1.1
 Changelog:
-New Jupyter notebook to reflect the next time results of:
+New Jupyter notebook (Airbnb_ML_improved) to reflect the next time results of:
 4. Refactor cleanup process to work etter

 This improves new ML from .55298 to .620 on Linear Regression and .647 on Random Forest!
 Goal of .6 achieved.
 This was done on the entire data set without the property type slice of entire_home.